bbyars/mountebank-in-action/ch08/README.md

 ## Listing 8.14-8.16: Proxying to a .NET remoting server

 This works on Windows.
 All three comamnds should be run in separate consoles.
+Note that, to generate a large enough payload to require the `endOfRequestResolver`, I generated a bunch of random text, so don't be surprised if a successful response looks weird.

 ````
 src\TownCrier-DotNetRemoting\artifacts\Server.exe 3333